Skip to main content Skip to local navigation

 Frequently Asked Questions

 The student engagement team and advancement team have worked together closely in creating an outline that suggests topics and themes for discussion in the meetings.
-However, this outline is simply an aid.
-Mentors and mentees are free to discuss other topics that they feel are important to the mentee's professional development.
+However, mentors and mentees are free to discuss other topics that they feel are important to the mentee's professional development.

-Each mentor and mentee are required to fill out an individual machform.
+Each mentor and mentee are required to fill out an individual registration form/application form respectively.
 This form assists the advancement team in understanding which mentors and mentees will be most compatible with one another.
-For example, if a certain mentor is a first-generation student to attend university and belongs to a minority group, this mentor will likely be paired with mentees who are also first-generation students belonging to visible minority groups.
+For example, if an alumni mentor works in a particular field that a student is interested in, we will do our to best to match the two together.

 One of the main methods of tracking progress for this program is through having students complete reflections.
 These reflections will be thoroughly analyzed by the advancement and student engagement teams to determine whether the program is effective and creating an impact.